tradle/models/README.md

 ### interfaces

 optional, array of interface models.
-They are not real interfaces, they are more like markers.
-We don't enforce inheritance of their properties.
+They are more like markers.
+We don't enforce/check inheritance of their properties.
+We might consider it in the future but not at this moment

-In model they could be added like this:
+Example of the Intersection implementor:
 ```
 {
   "id": "tradle.TaggedIssue",